sonus/lo-logger/README.md

 ## Development support Features

 *Nginx Log Generator*
-Nginx Log Generator is an underlying code that will generate realtime fake logs for easy local development.
+Nginx Log Generator is an underlying code that will generate real-time fake logs for easy local development.

 To disable this open ``docker/config/supervisord.conf`` file and remove the following section.
 ```conf